elias-m-b/Excel-dashboard-Bike-Sale/README.md

 ## About

-The Excel dashboard Bike Sale project is a guided project that aims to teach the process of creating interactive dashboards in Excel.
-The project focuses on improving design aesthetics and providing an intuitive user experience.
-It also mentions Alex The Analyst on YouTube as a resource to check out.
+The Bike Sale dashboard is a guided project.
+Using  different Excel features to create an interactive dashboards.
+The project focuses on improving design aesthetics of the original dashboard made by Alex The Analyst on YouTub and providing an intuitive user experience.

 ## Contact